StackVista/stackstate-docs/use/stackstate-ui/views/create_edit_views.md

 Additional functionality available in the StackState Self-Hosted product:

-You can build your own [view state configuration functions](../../../develop/developer-guides/custom-functions/view-health-state-configuration-functions.md#view-health-state-configuration-function-minimum-health-states) to customize how the view health state is calculated.
+* You can build your own [view state configuration functions](../../../develop/developer-guides/custom-functions/view-health-state-configuration-functions.md#view-health-state-configuration-function-minimum-health-states) to customize how the view health state is calculated.
-{% endhint %}

-{% hint style="success" %}
-**StackState Self-Hosted**

-Additional functionality available in the StackState Self-Hosted product:

-Views can be given an optional identifier.
+* Views can be given an optional identifier.
 [Identifiers](../../../configure/identifiers.md) make the view uniquely referencable from exported configuration, like the exported configuration in a StackPack.
 {% endhint %}

 ## Delete or edit a view